Graduation

 What is required for me to graduate with a degree or certificate?

-In order to be awarded a PVCC degree or certificate, you must:
+In order to be awarded a PVCC credential, you must:

-- Be officially enrolled in a program of study.
+- Be officially enrolled in that particular program of study.

 - Complete all course requirements for your program of study.